-(2) The DHB will provide the PHO with a Buyer Created Tax Invoice for each payment that it pays under this Part G.

-- (3) The DHB will, at the PHO's request, provide the PHO with information about the data used to calculate any of the PHO's Quarterly Payments. - (4) We agree that the provisions set out in Part F apply to all payments made under this Part.
+- (2) The DHB will provide the PHO with a Buyer Created Tax Invoice for each payment that it pays under this Part G. - (3) The DHB will, at the PHO's request, provide the PHO with information about the data used to calculate any of the PHO's payments. - (4) We agree that the provisions set out in Part F apply to all payments made under this Part.

-G.11 Payments to Contracted Providers
+G.11 Direct financial benefit for Contracted Providers